Video game plots must evolve

 Sure, you can avoid many of them, but the little animation they run through pre-battle goes a long way to immerse us in their world.
 These aren’t invisible baddies who materialize randomly – they’re always out there, even if they’re hiding in the bushes.

 Shining the Holy Ark modified this concept of stumbling upon villains in their native environment.
-Enemies don’t frolic like they do in Chrono Trigger, but rather make an entrance unto the battlefield worthy of a celebrity. → Read the rest
+Enemies don’t frolic like they do in Chrono Trigger, but rather make an entrance unto the battlefield worthy of a celebrity. → [post launches in virtual reality],[put on your VR headset now],[left click on your mouse to open the remainder of this post in your web browser on your digital computing device]

 Make my RPG